 What is a referral network?

-A referral network is a group of people who will constantly refer your company to interested leads.
+A referral network is a group of referral sources, or people who will constantly refer your company to interested leads.
 It can be made up of individual customers, business customers, business professionals, employees, or formalized referral partners.
-The goal of a referral network is to bring in new business by encouraging the people in it to share your brand and products with their friends and colleagues.
+The goal of a referral network is to bring in new business by encouraging the people in the network to share your brand and products with their friends and colleagues.
+Essentially, the network members become your personal “influencers.”

 1. Customer referral network

-A customer referral network is a group of customers who have signed up to recommend your business.
-They share your business with interested family and friends, and earn incentives for doing so.
-This arrangement is informal, as customers can refer friends to your business as often as they want.
-But they’re usually motivated to refer more customers to earn more rewards.
+A customer referral network is a group of customers who share your business with interested family and friends and earn incentives for doing so.
+It’s informal — customers can refer as often as they want — but rewards give them a reason to refer more.

 • Tangible rewards, such as free products or branded swag.